opncell/opncell/README.md

 ## What is OPNcell
-  OPNcell is an out-of-box [OPNsense](https://opnsense.org/) plugin that adds 4G and 5G LTE network capability.
+  OPNcell is a native plugin for [OPNsense](https://opnsense.org/) that adds standalone 4G LTE or 5G NR core signalling network capabilities.
-  The plugin adds 4G, 5G SA (Stand Alone) as well as NSA (Non Stand Alone supporting both 4G gNB and 5G gNB radios) services to OPNsense using the 3GPP Release 17 open source [Open5Gs](https://open5gs.org/open5gs/docs/) software.
-By combining advanced packet filtering &amp; management with 4G/5G capability, OPNcell offers a low-cost complete solution for community and private cellular network deployments.
+  The plugin offers 4G or 5G SA (Stand Alone) interoperability, NSA (Non Stand Alone supporting both 4G gNB and 5G gNB radios) as well as UPF (PGW) deployment (where strategicaly necessary) services to OPNsense using open5gs's 3GPP Release 17 open source [Open5Gs](https://open5gs.org/open5gs/docs/) core software.
+By combining advanced deep packet filtering &amp; management with 4G/5G capability, OPNcell offers a complete FOSS solution for enterprise, community and private cellular network deployments.
+The entire code base is feeely available for audit with a certified compliant distribution as an available option.

 ## What is Open5Gs